rydmike/flex_seed_scheme/README.md

 appropriate dark mode colors to `primary`, `secondary` and `tertiary` as needed.

-If there is a spec that calls for completely different main colors in dark mode, with different hues, then seeding from them and also setting `primary`, `secondary` and `tertiary` to these color values is appropriate.
+If there is a spec that calls for completely different main colors in dark mode, with different hues, then seeding from them in dark mode and also setting `primary`, `secondary` and `tertiary` to these color values is appropriate.

 ## ColorScheme Generation Strategy

 In the above example, we used a predefined tone mapping and chroma setup `ColorScheme` generation strategy called `FlexTones.vivid`.
-There are currently **eleven** predefined configurations available:
+There are currently **eleven** predefined `FlexTones` configurations available:

 * `FlexTones.material`, default and same as Flutter SDK M3 setup in Flutter 3.22.0 and later.
 * `FlexTones.material3Legacy`, same as Flutter SDK M3 default setup in Flutter before 3.22.0.